 A key benefit of trading breakouts is that you can plan your trading in advance.
-It is easy to define entry, exit and potential profit prior to the actual breakout.
+With a little research they make it easy to define entry, exit and potential profit prior to the actual breakout.
 All you have to do when the market opens is ‘pull the trigger’ if the conditions identified are met.

 Planning your trades in this manner makes this a strategy particularly suitable for new traders.
 It is easy to get to grips with and adds a mechanical element to the trading process.
 This can help to overcome many of the pitfalls that new traders encounter.
 Particular issues include emotional inhibitors which can arise from trading without a clear plan and entry or exit strategy.